Causal PDE-Control Models for Dynamic Portfolio Optimization with Latent Drivers: CPCM Framework and Theoretical Foundations

-The map $\Phi_t$ provides coordinates in which (co)variances in the driver-implied subspace are measured without distortion: angles are preserved and lengths are scaled uniformly within eigenspaces.
-Economically, shocks measured in $z_t$ align with causal driver directions rather than with spurious cross-asset correlations, so estimated premia are metric-consistent and robust to reparametrization of $S_t$.
+See proof in Appendix~\ref{app:proof-conformal-transport}.
+The map $\Psi_t$ provides coordinates in which covariances in the driver-implied subspace are measured without distortion: angles are preserved and lengths are scaled uniformly within eigenspaces.
+Economically, shocks measured in $\mathbf z_t$ align with causal driver directions rather than with spurious cross-asset correlations, so estimated premia are metric-consistent and robust to reparametrization of $\mathcal V_t$.